GeorgePearse/ImageComposer/README.md

 ## Docs

+Made the mistake of trying to find my own way to shift annotations and foreground images at once.
+Augmentation packages will definitely already have better methods to support this https://albumentations.ai/docs/getting_started/mask_augmentation/

 https://github.blog/2016-08-22-publish-your-project-documentation-with-github-pages/

 **NB**: Possible that BlenderProc offers all this in a much more powerful way.
 I just couldn't get it going on my laptop and wanted to start experimenting.